SyneticNL/Hyral/CONTRIBUTING.md

 Run the test-suite a single time with `npm run test`.
 To watch and automatically execute on file change run `npm run test:watch`.

 All Pull Requests should have 100% test-covered.
-Run `run run test:coverage` to see a report.
+Run `npm run test:coverage` to see a report.

 ## Setup